Political terror in Finland and the Baltic states (1918–1919): White Terror

 Anti-Bolshevik violence was primarily motivated by revenge rather than ideology.
 After joint forces of the Baltische Landeswehr, Iron Division, Latvian troops, and the White Army liberated Riga on May 22, 1919, a wave of reprisals was carried out against suspected Bolshevik supporters.
 Estimates of the victims vary widely: early official records cited 174, while the Latvian Social Democratic Workers' Party and communists claimed 4,000–5,000.
 Executions continued until June 1919 when Allied intervention halted them.
 Approximately 3,000 prisoners of war had fallen into the hands of the Landeswehr and Iron Division, some of whom were executed, while many others were released if vouched for and later joined Colonel Jānis Balodis' Latvian Separate Battalion.
 Overall, about 700 people are believed to have been killed in Riga (roughly 450 after tribunal verdicts and 250 without trial) with the largest documented execution occurring on June 5 at Riga Central Prison.
-The Iron Division and Landeswehr were particularly noted for their brutality, while Balodis' batallion oversaw fewer casualties.
+The Iron Division and Landeswehr were particularly noted for their brutality, while Balodis' battalion oversaw fewer casualties.

 The execution of 18 Bolsheviks by the German troops near Riga on 26 May 1919, was captured on film by an American motion picture crew.
 Shown at the Paris Peace Conference, the footage reportedly influenced the Allied decision to withdraw German forces from the Baltic states.
 Later included in the 1920 documentary Starvation, the sequence drew criticism for its graphic content and contributed to the film's failure, though the execution footage itself survived in Hoover Institution Library and Archives and has since reappeared in historical documentaries, often misidentified as an episode of Russian Civil War.

+In December 1919, 29 local communists were arrested in Valmiera, 11 of which, including four young women, were executed after a brief court martial, shocking the public and sparking a parliamentary debate.
+The executed were initially buried without coffins, but later reburied amid protests and commemorations.
+The event became controversial and was later mythologized in Soviet propaganda.